pkars/espages/markdown/druid-summon.md

 :   You can summon multiple spirits by the synergy.

 Pros
 :   Offensive than Oak Sage.
-Party friendly if there are melee
+Party friendly if there are melee characters.
-    characters.

 Cons
 :   You can summon one kind of spirit at once.
-Spirits are slightly less
-    reliable than auras because they may die.
+Spirits are slightly less reliable than auras because they may die.

-::: {.ie5}
+::: {.slvl-table}
   slvl                                 1           2-8    9-16   17-22   23-28   29+
   ----------------------------- ---------------- ------- ------ ------- ------- -----
   mlvl of Spirit                 caster\'s clvl